dbsoft/dwindows/readme.txt

 from available libraries (Firefox, Webkit, Qt, etc).

 Changes from version 2.3:
-Added fullscreen support on Mac for resizable windows.
+Added fullscreen support on Mac for resizable windows on Lion.
 Added UNICODE build mode on Windows allowing UTF-8 encoded text.
    ANSI builds are supported by removing -DUNICODE -D_UNICODE and -DAEROGLASS Added support for antialiased drawing on Windows via GDI+.
-Added codepage 1208 (UTF-8) as the default codepage on OS/2.
+Added UNICODE build mode on OS/2 using codepage 1208 (UTF-8) as the active codepage; Non-Unicode mode will use the default codepage.
 Added support for Control-Click on Mac for button press events.
 Added DW_POINTER() macro for casting parameters to (void *).
 Added dw_box_remove() and dw_box_remove_at_index() for removing items